Chapter 22: Betrayals

 She smiled slowly, a mischievous twinkle in her eyes.
 “That will be exciting.”

-Sagen furrowed his brows.
+Sagen furrowed his brows and glanced at the chaperones.
 “We’ll never be able to be a happy couple in public.
-You must act timid and worried, even depressed once in a while.
+You must be timid and worried, even depressed sometimes.
 Act like a child, be petulant.
-I will be callous and overbearing at times.
-Please, forgive me in advance, but we must do this.
-If Gaelib ever discovers we’re plotting to heal the land, he’ll kill you.”
+I will be callous and overbearing.
+Please forgive me in advance, but we must do this.
+If Gaelib ever discovers we’re becoming close, he’ll kill you and force me to choose another.”

 The door opened.